 It’s a constant state of unease; it is the overwhelming feeling that something is wrong but not always knowing what that something is.
 It is debilitating, overwhelming, absorbs you in fear and leaves you feeling on edge.

 If you suffer from anxiety, one of the most frustrating things can be trying to explain to others how you feel.

 How Do You Describe What Anxiety Feels Like?

-When I was asked to write about "What does anxiety feel like," and I immediately became anxious, but why?
-I write about anxiety regularly, but this particular topic had me doubting myself before I even began writing.
+When I was asked to write about "What does anxiety feel like?"
+I immediately became anxious.
+Why?
+I write about anxiety regularly, but this particular topic had me doubting myself before I even started writing.

-I have anxiety, I’ve battled it since my teens (I’m 31), and I know exactly what anxiety feels like.
+I have anxiety, I have battled it since my teens (I am 31), and I know exactly what anxiety feels like.
 So, why on earth am I letting myself think that I am not capable?

 We want to fight it, we want to stand our ground and face our fears, but the symptoms of anxiety fill us with an overwhelming desire to flee.